+Yup, I used to have chromosome Dysphoria!
+It was caused by science not catching up with my very real existence as an intersex nonconforming man.
 Chromosome Dysphoria is very real.
-I used to have it.
-Chromosome dysphoria, is when we are taught that only females can have XX chromosomes and males have XY chromosomes, and we believe this myth!
+Chromosome dysphoria happens when we are taught that only females can have XX chromosomes and males have XY chromosomes, and we believe this myth!

-To those who do not know, according to most science dogma, 46XY would be the chromosomes for a typical male, and 46 XX would be the chromosomes for a typical female.
+To those who do not know, according to most science dogma, 46XY would be the chromosomes for a typical endosex male, and 46 XX would be the chromosomes for a typical endosex female.
 (Note: Notice how I say “typical” and not “normal”.
-This is out of respect for myself and others born intersex and transgender.
+This is out of respect for myself and others born intersex, non-conforming gender, and transgender.
 However, most would use the word “normal”.)
-This false belief has tried to erase intersex and transgender people from the face of the earth.
+This false belief has tried to erase intersex, gender non-conforming people, and transgender people from the face of the earth.
 I am here to teach the truth!

 I was declared “female” at birth.
 To dare think I was simply XX chromosomes, caused me much dysphoria.
 I wanted this “Y” chromosome so bad I lied a few times!
 I actually would share, with a few, that I had a “Y” chromosome.
 You see, when I was a little boy I went to therapy to be taught I was a girl.
 It traumatized me!
-Therapy taught me I did not exist as a boy.
+Therapy, brought on by the theories of John Money, taught me I did not exist as a boy.
 It destroyed most of my life.
 Worse, since I was not a typical girl, I felt I could not exist as female either!
 Imagine that, feeling invisible most your life.
 I wrote this poem about it: Poem: Dear Dad, Invisible is no way to live.

 It ended up, after being checked, that I am simply 46 XX.
-This means that I should now be called a 46 XX Intersex person.
-Most my life, due to having a higher testosterone level for a “female”, I slipped into a place of being misdiagnosed as a condition, syndrome, and disorder, most my life.
+This means that I should now be called a 46 XX Intersex person not female!
+Most of my life, due to having a higher testosterone level for a “female”, I slipped into a place of being misdiagnosed as a condition, syndrome, and disorder, most of my life.

 As I listened and read about the others born intersex, I realized I had been lied to.
-So I wrote several other intersex activists, such as: Tiger Devore, Ph.D, Cary G. Costello, Ph.D., Pidgeon Pagonis, Hida Viloria, and Toni Briffa.
-I even wrote, Buck Angel, an amazing transexual man, and trans activist (Note: he refers to himself as transexual, even though most now use the term transgender).
+So I wrote several other intersex activists, such as: Tiger Devore, Ph.D., Cary G. Costello, Ph.D., Pidgeon Pagonis, Hida Viloria, and Toni Briffa.
+I even wrote, Buck Angel, an amazing transsexual man, and trans activist (Note: he refers to himself as transsexual, even though most now use the term transgender).

 Their response woke me up.
 I could EXIST as a person!